Best Hikes Near Portland – Easy Access, Lots of Fun (With Photos)

 Photo by nosha

-86-miles from Portland at the eastern base of Mount Hood in Cascade Mountains, lies a beautiful trail that runs along a babbling creek scattered with mini waterfalls as you make your way towards the incredible Tamanawas Falls.
+Tamanawas Falls Hike is a stunning trail located at the eastern base of Mount Hood in the Cascade Mountains, approximately 86 miles from Portland.
+The trail runs along a babbling creek scattered with mini waterfalls as you make your way towards the incredible Tamanawas Falls.

-This classic hike is a 3.6-mile round-trip and you can happily hike along the trail any time of year, although it is recommended that you wear snowshoes during the winter months as snow tends to get quite deep.
+This classic hike is a 3.6-mile round-trip, with an elevation gain of 630 feet.
+The trail is rated as moderate and can be hiked any time of year, although it is recommended that you wear snowshoes during the winter months as snow tends to get quite deep.
+The trailhead, Sherwood Trailhead, is easily accessible via Forest Road 1825.

 Lower Macleay to Pittock Mansion Trek